Rep. Louie Gohmert Tests Positive for the Novel Coronavirus

 Gohmert was among lawmakers present at Tuesday’s contentious House Judiciary Committee hearing featuring Attorney General William Barr.
 Notably, Chairman Jerry Nadler (D-NY) reprimanded a handful of Republican members for removing their masks during the hearing, although he did not include Gohmert in his spiel.

-“I would remind Mr. Jordan, Mr. Biggs, Mr. Gaetz, and Mr. Johnson to stop violating the rules of the committee, to stop violating the safety of the members of the committee, to stop holding themselves out as not caring by refusing to wear their masks,” Nadler said as his own mask hung around his chin:House Judiciary Committee / YouTube
+“I would remind Mr. Jordan, Mr. Biggs, and Mr. Johnson to stop violating the rules of the committee, to stop violating the safety of the members of the committee, to stop holding themselves out as not caring by refusing to wear their masks,” Nadler said as his own mask hung around his chin:House Judiciary Committee / YouTube

 Rep. Andy Biggs (R-AZ) asked the chairman if it was “permissible to drink a sip of coffee,” to which Nadler, who was spotted in D.C. this week without a mask, replied, “It is not permissible.”